 Grading

-Habits of Success (continued)

-These Habits of Success will be reported as part of the student report card for all students in grades K-12.
-The following continuum will be used to report student progress:

-3 - Student consistently exhibits the habit.

-2 - Student often exhibits the habit.

-1 - Student rarely exhibits the habit.

 Weighted Courses

 Weighted courses shall carry a higher numeric point value than normal curriculum offerings.
 Weighted courses will have an additional eight (8) numeric points added to the final average.

 All Advanced Placement (AP) courses will be considered weighted courses.
 Dual credit courses are considered weighted courses.
 To be a dual credit course, a student must be enrolled in a course which allows him/her to earn high school and college credit at the same time through a partnership between Trigg County High School and a college or university.